haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/live/sens-data-over.md

   - Deploy
 ---

-Configuration management in {{site.data.var.ece}} provides a new way to deploy across your environments with minimal downtime.
+配置管理 in {{site.data.var.ece}} provides a new way to deploy across your environments with minimal downtime.
 The process extracts all configuration settings from your Magento implementation into a single file.
 With this file, you can add it to your Git commit and push it across all of your environments to keep consistent settings and reduce downtime.

 It provides the following benefits: